 - Spare Battery for your camera if you are into photography

 - Power Bank if you plan to use your phone camera a lot.
-Batteries die faster than regular rate in cold environment.
+Batteries die faster than the regular rate in a cold environment.

 - Car Charger will be a good idea if you are traveling by your own car or renting a private taxi

 - Spare memory cards if you are a trigger happy person clicking pictures at every turn

 You need to carry at least one government-issued identity card like a driver’s license, voter ID, Passport, or Aadhar Card.
 Please ensure that you are carrying both the original and a few photocopies of it.
 Other documents to carry will include the following.

 - Print out of your itinerary

 - Copies of your flight tickets if traveling by air